 Ieva is an economist based at the Centre for Health Economics, University of York, working on new methods for evaluating childhood policies in terms of their lifetime effects on health, wellbeing and inequality.
 She has introduced a new life-course approach for evaluating childhood policies and developed LifeSim – a UK birth cohort microsimulation model to implement this approach in practice.
 Ieva’s methods have gained recognition among academics, senior policy analysts across local and central government institutions and think tanks.
 Ieva brings together international health equity researchers by organising annual health equity seminar series.
 Ieva has a PhD in economics from the University of York.

-Shrathinth joined the Centre for Health Economics at York in May 2023 from the University of Michigan where he worked on research at the hospital and school of nursing.
-He completed his PhD in Labor Economics at the University of Wisconsin - Milwaukee in 2021.
-His post work has been in both education and health and he is now working on building a micro-simulation model for children in the UK.
+Shrathinth joined the Centre for Health Economics at York in May 2023 from the University of Michigan, USA, where he did postdoctoral research at the hospital and school of nursing.
+He completed his PhD in Labor Economics at the University of Wisconsin, Milwaukee in 2021.
+His work has been in both education and health and he is now working on building a micro-simulation model for children in the UK.